 As you can see, there is no specific age for women’s hair loss and men’s hair loss since it is a multifactorial condition, with a very important genetic factor.
 However, if you notice that your hair becomes very fragile, that it falls out in strands even if you do not comb it and you have already begun to worry, it is time to take care of yourself and look for treatments in specialized centers such as Hairfix.

 At Hairfix we are experts in treatments such as hair grafting and hair strengthening with mesotherapy, so we can help you fight your problem and recover the health and hair abundance.
-Make your appointment through our contact form, we will gladly assist you.
+Make your appointment through our contact form, we will gladly assist you with the best hair transplant in Mexico.
+Ask us about hair transplantation in Mexico.